How to Fall Asleep Instantly

 The second poll was intended to find out more about the exact kinds of thoughts that were keeping people awake.

-Interestingly, the largest majority voted for many thoughts going round and round, or random thoughts.
-With the third largest worrying about something happening in the future,
+Interestingly, the top-two categories receiving votes were thoughts going round and round, or random thoughts.
+The third largest category was worrying about something happening in the future,

 So taking this into consideration, this article is going to address two thoughts: